 Because subscriptions involve both current and future funds, all journal requests are scrutinized with extra care and preferred online access to new and existing subscriptions is sought routinely.

 Collection Development requires sound collection management practices, which may occasionally involve the de-selection of physical items such as ones that are no longer used and in poor condition.
 In these instances, the librarians follow a set of guidelines for withdrawing materials from the collections.

 - Standards: The Howard-Tilton Memorial Library maintains its collections in accordance with the standards and membership criteria of the Association of Research Libraries (ARL) and the Association of Southeastern Research Libraries (ASERL).
 The library's collections must also meet criteria defined by the Southern Association of Colleges and Schools and numerous other accrediting agencies to which the university's degree granting programs are subject.

 - Intellectual Freedom and Censorship: The library recognizes that free access to ideas and freedom of expression are fundamental to the educational process.
 Consequently, the library purchases materials that represent a wide variety of viewpoints and the library subscribes to and complies with the American Library Association (ALA) Library Bill of Rights.
-The library does not add or withdraw, at the request of any individual or group, material which has been chosen or excluded on the basis of stated selection criteria.
-An individual or group questioning the appropriateness of material within the collection will be referred to the Library Dean.
+The library does not add or withdraw, at the request of any individual or group, material which has been selected by the library.

 - Confidentiality: The ALA Code of Ethics states that "Librarians must protect each user's right to privacy with respect to information sought, received, and materials consulted, borrowed, or acquired."
 In addition, the library adheres to the ALA Policy on Confidentiality of Library Records and Confidentiality of Library Users.